continuedev/amplified.dev/index.md

 ### 3. Measure and improve system metrics

-Amplified developers need to understand how the AI software development system works and know if changes they make to it lead to better outcomes or not.
+Amplified developers need to understand how the AI software development system works and have the information to decide if their changes lead to better outcomes or not.

 **Actions to take now**